(including all the ALPS DEMO Processors)

 No. The 8227L is a very slow processor by modern standards and uses.

-No. The 8227L_ALPS_DEMO head unit is not considered a good buy.
-They are very slow and not good for modern in car uses.
-There are much faster android head units available.
+No. The 8227L_ALPS_DEMO head unit is not considered a good buy, and they are very slow and unsuitable for modern in-car use.
+There are much faster Android head units available.

-The 8227L has to be the highest selling and most installed SoC processor in an android headunit.
-From 2014 these quad-cores are still selling today.
-That’s coming up to 10 years.
+The 8227L has to be the highest-selling and most installed SoC processor in an Android headunit.
+Since 2014, these quad-cores have been selling today, which is coming up to 10 years.

-The cost of production is very, very low compared with buying say UIS7862 chips.
-The designs are cheap, usually the cheapest components go into a 8227L_Demo head unit.
-Very cheap head units can be produced based on the 8227L platform and cheap Chinese head units, even if obsolete, sell well.
+The cost of production is very, very low compared with buying, say, UIS7862 chips.
+The designs are cheap.
+Usually, the most inexpensive components go into an 8227L_Demo head unit, and every corner is cut.
+Very cheap head units can be produced based on the 8227L platform, and affordable Chinese head units, even if obsolete, sell well.

 Specifications of the 8227L Processor

 The 8227L SoC has USB2 support.
-One of the main features for connecting virtually every addon to an android headunit is via USB.
+USB is one of the main features for connecting virtually every addon to an Android headunit.

-The USB2.0 is high-speed dual mode and supporting just 8 Tx (Transmission) and 8 Rx (Reception) endpoints.
+The USB2.0 is high-speed dual mode and supports 8 Tx (Transmission) and 8 Rx (Reception) endpoints.

 Screen Output and Graphics

-AC8227L includes a LVDS (Low-voltage Differential Signalling) Tx single link up to a resolution of 1280*800
+AC8227L includes an LVDS (Low-voltage Differential Signalling) Tx single link up to a resolution of 1280*800

 History of the DEMO

-8227L Demo reference designs were produced and a number of demo boards were made to promote and sell the new 8227L use for and android head unit.
-Providing reference designs, demo software and working demo hardware is used by system manufacturers to ease system builders into using their products.
-The barrier to entry is very low when a working design exists.
-Along with all the firmware that just requires a few branding adjustments and a plastic case sourced then it is time to go to market.
+8227L Demo reference designs were produced, and some demo boards were made to promote and sell the new 8227L used for an Android head unit.
+Providing reference designs, demo software, and working demo hardware is used by system manufacturers to ease system builders into using their products.
+The barrier to entry is very low when a functional design exists.
+Along with all the firmware that requires a few branding adjustments and a plastic case sourced, it is time to go to market.

 Why re-invent the (demo) wheel?
-There was no need to change the demo software that actually functioned in the final production devices.
-There was no need to rewrite any of the code because android was easily customised, the MCU and SoC just did it’s job, well.
-8227L_ALPS_DEMO and 8227L_DEMO are just throwbacks from the early demo boards that were used to draw the system builders to use the designs which needed those chips.
+There was no need to change the demo software that functioned in the final production devices.
+There was no need to rewrite any code because Android was easily customized; the MCU and SoC did their job well.
+8227L_ALPS_DEMO and 8227L_DEMO are just throwbacks from the early demo boards used to draw the system builders to use the designs that needed those chips.